National Bureau of Statistics (Tanzania)

 The National Bureau of Statistics is a branch of the Government of Tanzania which has the mandate to provide official statistics to the Government of Tanzania, business community and the public at large.
 It is based in Dodoma and obtains a wide range of economic, social and demographic statistics about the country.
-The bureau compiled data on every village in Tanzania during the 2002 Tanzanian census in August 2002.
+The bureau compiled data on every village in Tanzania for the censuses of 2002, 2012 and 2022, but also provides the results of the previous censuses of 1967, 1978 and 1988.